RoboJackets/mjackets-api/docs/contributing/commit_guidelines.rst

 Changes are submitted as Git commits.
 Each commit message must contain:

 * A short and descriptive subject line that is less than 72 characters, followed by a blank line.
-The subject line must include a prefix that identifies the subsystem being changed, followed by a colon, and a short title, for example:  ``doc: update wiki references to new site``.
-  (If you're updating an existing file, you can use ``git log <filename>`` to see what developers used as the prefix for previous patches of this file.)

 * A change description with your logic or reasoning for the changes, followed by a blank line.